DON'T FORGET - WE ARE PALM FREE!

 cetyl alcohol: a vegetable-derived fatty alcohol derived from coconut oil.
 It is used as a stabiliser and skin lubricant.
 I use it in addition to the ewax in creams, lotions, and scrubs.

 jojoba wax: and is wonderful substitute for beeswax, making all products that I use it in suitable for vegans.
 I love using it for lip balms and you can also find it in my arnica and cuticle balms. jojoba wax brings all the beneficial properties of jojoba oil to solid balms.

 jojoba oil: is very close in composition to the skin's natural sebum, so it is wonderful to use in any leave on skin products and it is especially fabulous in hair condition as it helps to keep your hair soft and supple.

 arnica: has been traditionally used for the symptomatic treatment of bruises.
-I make a 10% infusion in jojoba oil
+I make a 10% organic infusion in jojoba oil

-calendula: is soothing and calming, I make an infusion in olive oil using my own homegrown organic calendula petals.
+calendula: is soothing and calming, I make an organic infusion in olive oil using my own homegrown organic calendula petals.
 Calendula has been used for medicinal purposes since at least the 12th century, as it's petals contain a high % of flavonoids.
 Flavonoids are plant based antioxidants, and have been shown to help wounds heal faster.
 I use calendula in soap and in my cuticle balm, as it helps to soothe cracked and sore cuticles. the cuticle balm is also useful for sore noses and top lips when you have a heavy cold or hayfever allergy.

 hydrolysed oat protein: gives a soft smooth feel to skin and hair.
 It's also fantastic in soaps & haircare products as a vegan alternative to silk.
 This is just a lovely addition to my hair products, helps to keep the hair soft and smooth.